inveniosoftware/docs-invenio-rdm/docs/reference/metadata.md

 ### Order (0-n)

 The order field defines a list of filenames which is the default display order of files.
-If the order field is not specified, then all alphanumeric ordering of filenames is used.
+If the order field is not specified, then alphanumeric ordering of filenames is used.

 Example: